 The extent and duration of, and the potential impacts from, Russia's invasion of Ukraine remain uncertain, including, but not limited to, on economic conditions, supply-chain disruptions, asset valuations, interest and exchange rates.
-Certain sanctions developments that limit trade with Russia may negatively impact the business models of some of the Group's clients, which may result in a material negative impact on such clients, potentially resulting in higher risk costs for the Group.
-The Issuer does not have direct exposure to customers in Ukraine or Russia, however, it will continue to monitor and manage the impact of the ongoing conflict.
-At the level of the Issuer and its subsidiaries, there is limited (approximately 0.018% of total Group counterparty liabilities) exposure to customers with links to Russia which is being continuously and extensively monitored and managed with a view to reducing and, where possible, eliminating it, in consultation with the relevant authorities, where appropriate.
-Failure to manage indirect exposure appropriately or the introduction of secondary sanctions against countries or corporates may have negative economic consequences or directly affect risk costs of the Group.
+The Issuer does not have a direct exposure with customers in Ukraine or Russia, however, it will continue to monitor and manage the impact of the ongoing conflict but the full extent of the impact is unclear.
 Moreover, increased instability in the Republic of Moldova may also have a material adverse effect on the BT Group business in the Republic of Moldova.